In-Field Gyroscope Autocalibration with Iterative Attitude Estimation: Simulation

 \section{Simulation}

 To validate the proposed method under different conditions such as scale factors, biases, mounting misalignment, and measurement noise, we first inspect the proposed method using simulations.
 For the purpose of simulating under the similar hardware condition, the following assumptions on the parameter are given, and the results are explained thereafter: \begin{enumerate} \item The scale factors and biases follow uniform distributions $U(80\%,120\%)$ and $U(-5\degree/s,5\degree/s)$, respectively.
-The parameters of low-cost MEMS gyroscopes are usually in between these values. \item The mountain misalignment on each axis follows a uniform distribution $U(-10\%,10\%)$.
-In the absence of high-precision fixtures, it is almost impossible to accurately mount the gyroscope. \item The measurement noise is assumed following a Gaussian distribution with zero mean and two different noise $ \mathcal{N}(0,\,0.03^2)$ and $ \mathcal{N}(0,\,0.15^2)$.
+The parameters of low-cost MEMS gyroscopes are usually in between these values. \item The mounting misalignment on each axis follows a uniform distribution $U(-10\%,10\%)$.
+In the absence of high-precision fixtures, it is almost impossible to mount the gyroscope accurately. \item The measurement noise is assumed following a Gaussian distribution with zero mean and two different noise $ \mathcal{N}(0,\,0.03^2)$ and $ \mathcal{N}(0,\,0.15^2)$.
 The typical rate noise density is between $0.003-0.015\degree/sec/\sqrt{Hz}$.
-At a $100Hz$ sampling frequency, we consider the standard deviation of root-mean-square noise as $0.03-0.15 \degree/sec$. \end{enumerate} The simulation process is as follows.
+At a $100Hz$ sampling frequency, we consider the standard deviation of root-mean-square noise as $0.03-0.15 \degree/sec$. \end{enumerate}

+Based on the above assumptions, we formulate the following simulation process.
 30 sets of parameters are randomly generated based on the assumptions above.
-Based on each set of parameters, 500 simulations were performed.
-For each simulation, we created a 4-observation measurement according to the experiment scheme described in Section \ref{sec:DoE}.
-For the purpose of showing that the proposed method is not sensitive to the speed variation, the rotation speed in the rotating stage was represented by a randomly generated Bézier curve \cite{Beziercurve}.
-A typical run of one simulation is shown in Fig. \ref{simulationrun}.
+For each set of parameters, 500 simulations were repeated.
+During each simulation, we created a 4-observation measurement according to the experiment scheme described in Section \ref{sec:process}.
+For the purpose of showing that the proposed method is not sensitive to the speed variation, the rotation speed in the rotating stage was represented by a randomly generated Bézier curve \citep{Beziercurve}.
+A typical run of one simulation is shown in Figure. \ref{simulationrun}.
 We also generated a testing set for each simulation.
+The gyroscope were assumed to be rotating constantly and have equal speed projection on each axis during testing process.

-After obtaining the 4-observation measurement, \eqref{biasest} and \eqref{scaleest} are employed to calculate the biases and scale factors.
-We also generated a testing set for each simulation.
-15000 simulations were performed for testing the proposed method.
-We first observe the error between the estimated parameters and the real parameters.
-Fig. \ref{errorboxplot} shows the box plot of the error between the estimated parameters and true parameters.
+After obtaining the 4-observation measurement, Algorithm \ref{alg:dist} is employed to calculate the biases and scale factors.
+We used the estimated biases and scale factors to compensate the test set and compare with the actual value.
+15000 simulations were conducted for testing our efficient calibration method.